 This requirement exists because students are not allowed to be in two or more classes of the same course simultaneously.

-3.2.1.1.5 The student shall be able to upload their pre-registered classes into their current registration.3.2.1.1.5 The system shall automatically register a student for classes using data from the pre-registration system.
+3.2.1.1.5 The system shall automatically register a student for classes using data from the pre-registration system.

 This requirement exists because